apache/servicecomb-toolkit/README.md

 mvn toolkit:verify
 ```

-#### 3.2.2.1 Extract the OpenAPI contract file and document from the code
+#### 3.2.2.1 Extract the microservice project, OpenAPI contract file and document from the code

 Configuration(use default configuration if not set `<configuration>`)